If you don’t know why you can’t walk on the log at Hanging Lake – here’s why. SPOILER ALERT: It’s the sensitivity of the

 The power of the #savehanginglake campaign is in a barrage of comments all at once from people basically saying, “not cool.”
 Violators that ignore the sign and walk out on the log to get a cool picture, basically want confirmation that it’s cool (remember users can delete comments, so even if you don’t see our 3 hashtags in the comment section it doesn’t mean that user isn’t taking notice).
 These violator’s accounts are public, so anyone can see the photo.
 But, if we aren’t commenting together that we are trying to #savehanginglake, people won’t get the message.
 The thing is, walking on a log in the middle of a lake on top of a mountain IS a cool photo!
 But, it’s just not allowed.
 We need to protect this beautiful National Natural Landmark.

 When you see a picture of someone on the log, please don’t take that as open season in their comment section.
 We want to educate people that the signs are there for a reason.
 Remember, these are people who chose to ignore a sign and posted a picture of them happily breaking the rules.
 But, everybody can change.
 Here’s a conversation we had with a guy who’s public picture we put up for everyone to see and comment on after he took a picture of himself on the log, with the sign in the shot that says, “Please keep off the log,” a smirk on his face, arms folded, captioned “Why do good girls like bad boys?”

 So, each month we are going to update our wall.
-You can sign up to get our monthly email reminder when we update this page.
 All we are asking anyone who cares about Hanging Lake to do is leave these people a comment: